LivelyIE/web/tasks/markdown/T_MortageProtection.md

 Make sure to shop around as rates can vary significantly.
 You do not need to take out mortgage protection insurance with your lender.

-It's important to start searching for mortgage protection early as not having it in place is a common cause of drawdown delays.
-Usually you can acquire it in a matter of days, however it can take weeks if you have any underlying health issues as you may need a letter from your doctor and insurers will need more time to evaluate your application.
+It's important to search for mortgage protection early as not having it in place is a common cause of drawdown delays.
+Usually you can acquire it in a few days, however it can take weeks if you have any underlying health issues as you may need a letter from your doctor and insurers will need more time to evaluate your application.

 ### Reducing Term Cover vs Level Term Cover